 The Green Parrot Bar: “a sunny place for shady people”

 Maybe you’ve already sampled the margaritas at the ever-popular Sloppy Joe’s, and want to explore a different watering hole?
-At the Green Parrot Bar you will feel like you’ve floated backwards into another era, before Key West was “discovered” by tourists.
+At the Green Parrot Bar, you will feel like you’ve floated backward into another era before Key West was “discovered” by tourists.
 It may be a dive, but the drinks flow freely and at night there’s often interesting and quite excellent live music.
 Enjoy some of the Green Parrot’s popcorn and settle in for a good time.

 Pepe’s Cafe & Steakhouse on Caroline Street, the oldest restaurant in Key West.